sverweij/wordywordy/README.md

 TODO: animated gif here.

 ## Features
+- Proportionally pauses on punctuation and paragraphs, for a natural reading experience.
 - Adjustable speed.
 On the fly.
-- Adjustable theme to match your taste or need:
-  - Sepia/ Day/ Night
-  - Night low contrast
-  - High contrast (yellow on black, fat letters)
-  - Regular and dyslexic friendly fonts.
-- Proportionally pauses on punctuation and paragraphs.
-Gives your brain a little rest.
 - Remembers your last text.
 And where you left of in it.
 - Forward/ backward navigation with mouse and/ or keys.
 On the fly.
+- Adjustable theme to match your taste.
+Or need:
+  - Sepia/ Day/ Night
+  - High contrast (yellow on black, fat letters)
+  - Night low contrast
+  - Regular and dyslexic friendly fonts.
 - Supports Chinese/ Japanes/ Korean (there is a reason 字 means translates to _character_, but also to _word_)
 - Heuristics for correcting common typographic errors.
 - Reading stats for your current session.